CLOSE SEARCH

 Commercial Contracts - conditions precedent might include industry-specific regulatory approval, securing necessary IP rights, satisfactory results from a trial or quality control processes or issues linked to related contracts with key suppliers or customers.

-The following are key parameters that are commonly negotiated:
+The following are key parameters that are commonly negotiated :-

-Level of detail - conditions should be drafted with sufficient clarity to avoid disputes about whether they have been satisfied.
+Dispute avoidance - conditions should be drafted with sufficient clarity to avoid disputes about whether they have been satisfied.

 Which party bears responsibility - clear allocation of who must take action to satisfy each condition.

-Cooperation obligations - the extent to which counterparties must co-operate to help satisfy conditions.
+Co-operation obligations - the extent to which counterparties must co-operate to help satisfy conditions.

 Cost allocation - who bears the costs associated with satisfying conditions.